woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 > ## Ceremony safety rules
 > Do not attend if you have Covid-19 symptoms.
-This ceremony is a group ceremony.
-Each new citizens can bring 1 guest with them.
 Please be aware, there may be up to 40 people in the room.
 >
 > Please note:
 >
 >  - face masks are optional

+## After the ceremony
+If you have a biometric residence permit (BRP) you must send it back to the Home Office within 5 working days of getting your certificate of British citizenship.
+If you do not return your permit within 5 working days you’ll be fined up to £1,000.
+Please see your home office invitation letter for information on how and where to post the permit to or check [gov.uk](https://www.gov.uk/apply-citizenship-indefinite-leave-to-remain/after-you-get-your-certificate).

 ## Applying for a passport